-They can infest both hardwoods and softwoods which means nothing in the structure is safe from them.
+They can infest both hardwoods and softwoods, which means nothing in the structure is safe from them.
 Powderpost beetles can infest pine, fir, maple, ash, oak, walnut, and pecan wood types.
-When they are present, there will be pinhole opening on the surface of the infested wood, however, by the time the holes are visible, there will be wood damage.
+When they are present, there will be a pinhole opening on the surface of the infested wood.
+However, by the time the holes are visible, there will be wood damage.

 A-1 Bonded Termite specializes in safe and effective powderpost beetle removal treatments.
 When taking care of your powderpost beetle problem, you can expect the utmost care and professionalism by our certified team of pest removal specialists.

-A-1 Pest Control thoroughly inspects your property to properly establish what pests we are dealing with, and their colony size.
+A-1 Pest Control thoroughly inspects your property to establish what pests we are dealing with properly and their colony size.

-Once your pests are eliminated, we ensure they don’t come back.
+Once eliminating your pests, we ensure they don’t come back.

 PEST PREVENTION TIPS